-V5, V6, and V7, V8 (see tube chart on pg.
-12)
+V5, V6, V7, and V8 (see tube chart on)

+For V8, gently push down and twist the aluminum shield to remove.
 To remove tubes, gently pull upward using a very slight circular motion if necessary.
-When reinserting a preamp tube, mind the pin/socket orientation as they are "keyed" to insure proper installation.
+When re-inserting a preamp tube, mind the pin/socket orientation as they are "keyed" to insure proper installation.